 - appliance connectors that crack or break can result in a gas leak

 - gas leaks of any kind can result in fires, explosions and dangerous gas fumes inside your home

-The botton line is that you should have all of your propane powered appliance connectors checked and inspected regular, replacing them when necessary to avoid dangerous results.
+The bottom line is that you should have all of your propane-powered appliance connectors checked and inspected regularly, replacing them when necessary to avoid dangerous results.
 Never move an appliance yourself to check the connector.
 The movement alone might be enough to damage the appliance connector and create a leak inside your home.

 Tips for Getting New Propane Powered Appliances

 If you are going to get a new propane-powered appliance you should make sure that your existing appliance connectors are treated with care.
 Also, make sure that your new appliances are designed to work with propane.
 You CANNOT use natural gas appliances with propane unless adjustments have been made by a licensed, qualified service technician.
 They are not interchangeable or compatible without making serious adjustments.